Steeeephen/LAVA/README.md

 ## Notes

-107 champions trackable; Ornn and Trundle are known problem children, will be fixed in due time
+107 champions trackable; Ornn, Thresh and Trundle are known problem children, will be fixed in due time.
+Yuumi is a disaster

 90 blue side champions identifiable, 88 red side